NSE Issues Warning Letters to Nuvama Subsidiary for Periodical Submission Observations

 *this image is generated using AI for illustrative purposes only.

-National Stock Exchange of India Limited has imposed a penalty of ₹8,69,600 on Nuvama Wealth and Investment Limited (NWIL), a wholly owned material subsidiary of Nuvama Wealth Management Limited.
-The penalty was communicated through an official letter received on April 22, 2026, and pertains to operational observations related to margin statements and reporting identified during a comprehensive inspection.
+National Stock Exchange of India Limited has issued two warning letters to Nuvama Wealth and Investment Limited (NWIL), a wholly owned material subsidiary of Nuvama Wealth Management Limited, on April 29, 2026.
+The letters pertain to observations related to periodical submissions identified during a Limited Purpose Inspection conducted by the exchange.
+NSE has advised NWIL to be careful and avoid recurrence of these observations in future.

 Regulatory Filing Details

-Nuvama Wealth Management Limited disclosed this development through a regulatory filing dated April 23, 2026, under Regulation 30 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+Nuvama Wealth Management Limited disclosed this development through a regulatory filing dated April 29, 2026, under Regulation 30 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
 The filing was addressed to both BSE Limited and National Stock Exchange of India Limited, with BSE scrip code 543988 and NSE symbol NUVAMA.
+The official communication was signed by Sneha Patwardhan, Company Secretary and Compliance Officer.

 Affected Entity: Nuvama Wealth and Investment Limited (NWIL)